Ashoklathwal/Code-for-Interview/README.md

 ### Matrix

 * Implement Conway's game of life by predicting the next state of a matrix given its current state.
+* Rotate Matrix: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the       image by 90 degrees. (an you do this in place?
+* Zero Matrix: Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to O.

 ### Sorting
 * Implement Quick sort [**Solution**](quickSort.java)